 Doctors break these into three groups:

-Simple focal seizures: They change how your senses read the world around you: They can make you smell or taste something strange, and may make your fingers, arms, or legs twitch.
+Focal onset (aware) seizures: They change how your senses read the world around you: They can make you smell or taste something strange, and may make your fingers, arms, or legs twitch.
 You also might see flashes of light or feel dizzy.
 You’re not likely to lose consciousness, but you might feel sweaty or nauseated.

-Complex focal seizures: These usually happen in the part of your brain that controls emotion and memory.
+Focal onset (impaired awareness) seizures: These usually happen in the part of your brain that controls emotion and memory.
 You may lose consciousness but still look like you’re awake, or you may do things like gag, smack your lips, laugh, or cry.
 It may take several minutes for someone who’s having a complex focal seizure to come out of it.

 Secondary generalized seizures: These start in one part of your brain and spread to the nerve cells on both sides.
 They can cause some of the same physical symptoms as a generalized seizure, like convulsions or muscle slackness.